 For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.

 In reference to this scripture, the previously cited Leader Guide states on page 17,

 The gospel is the power of God for salvation to everyone who believes.
 Notice the inclusiveness and exclusiveness of this statement.
 The word everyone opens the way to salvation to all people regardless of their backgrounds.
 The phrase everyone who believes limits salvation to persons who place their faith in Jesus Christ.

 The gospel reveals the righteousness of God.
 God’s justice required judgment of sin.
 His mercy could not provide forgiveness without His justice being upheld.
 The gospel declares how Jesus Christ took our sin on Himself and paid sin’s penalty in our place.

-With regard to the significance of the gospel, the aforementioned Leader Guide says on page 19, “The gospel does more than just provide salvation from sin; it transforms every area of life.”
+With regard to the significance of the gospel, the Leader Guide that we mentioned says on page 19, “The gospel does more than just provide salvation from sin; it transforms every area of life.”
 And, the Bible indicates that every aspect of that transformation is intended for the betterment of the those who have truly trusted in Jesus Christ as their Savior.

-Those who trust in Jesus can look forward not only to enjoying eternal salvation after their mortal life has ended, but also to experiencing a more abundant (i.e., favorable) life while they are still living in this world (see John 10:9-10).
-However, this does not imply that a person who trusts will enjoy a trouble-free life.
-Instead, it implies that such a person will have a more meaningful life than they otherwise would experience,.
+Those who trust in Jesus Christ can look forward not only to enjoying eternal salvation after their mortal life has ended, but also they can expect to experience a more abundant (i.e., favorable) life while they are still living in the current world.
+However, this does not imply that a person who trusts in Jesus Christ will enjoy a trouble-free life.
+Instead, it implies that such a person will have a more meaningful life than they otherwise would experience.

 [To learn how to receive the benefits of eternal salvation that result from humbly responding to the message of the gospel, click on “What Must a Person Do to Be Assured of Eternal Salvation?”]